bor0/gidti/manuscript/chapter4.md

 - 0 - which means that the variable is not used at run-time
 - 1 - which means that the variable is used only once at run-time
-- Unrestricted, which is the same behavior as Idris 1
+- Unrestricted (default) - which is the same behavior as Idris 1

 Consider the `lengthMyVect` example from before.
 If we change its definition from `k` to `k + k`, the type checker will not complain: